-“This is monumental,” said head coach Adrian Holloway after the victory, which puts the Gold Nuggets at 25-8 on the season—their first in over 60 years, after reviving the sport in 2019.
+“This is monumental,” said head coach Adrian Holloway after the victory, which puts the Gold Rush at 25-8 on the season—their first in over 60 years, after reviving the sport in 2019.

 “It’s a great win for the university and a great win for the program.”

 With their latest triumph on the diamond, XULA earns a spot in the final against Bluefield State, who defeated them 4-1 in a heartbreaker on Thursday night.